AviatrixSystems/Docs/Solutions/Setup_Transit_VPC_Solution_Terraform.rst

 Resources
 =========
-Use the navigation to the left to read about the available resources, along with their examples.
-More resources will be added in future.
+These are the available resources for creating a transit VPC solution.

 aviatrix_transit_vpc
 --------------------